The Ultimate Guide to Growing Astilbe Shade Flowers

 • ‘Satin Pearls’ (Astilbe chinensis ‘Satin Pearls’®).
 Bubblegum pink flowers and dark green foliage.
 Late spring to early summer bloom time; grows 20-28 inches tall and 16-24 inches wide.

 • ‘Sprite’ (Astilbe ‘Sprite’).
 A dwarf variety for the front of the border or as a ground cover.
-10-18 inches tall, pale pink flowers from late spring to early summer.
+10-18 inches tall, pale pink shade flowers from late spring to early summer.

 • ‘Visions in Pink’ (Astilbe chinensis ‘Visions in Pink’).
 Rose pink flowers in midsummer, growing 12-20 inches tall.
 ‘Little Vision in Pink’ has the same characteristics in a smaller size - grows to 14 inches tall, making it great for the front of the border.